ABOUT THE LINC SYSTEM

 LINC uses a custom web interface that allows conservationists to search, organize, access and share lion data stored in a central database.

-At the heart of LINC is a computer aided search feature that utilizes the facial features and markings of individual lions.
+At the heart of LINC is a computer aided search feature that utilizes the facial features, whisker patterns and markings of individual lions.
 The computer vision system currently detects lion faces and areas of interest based on a HAAR classifier.
 These are then processed using a Convolutional Neural Network that develops classifiers for each individual lion.

 The facial recognition software currently uses a combination of OpenCV and the Caffe deep learning framework to develop the classifiers it is currently running on a CUDA based NVIDA GPU.